act-rules/act-rules.github.io/pages/glossary/included-in-the-accessibility-tree.md

 <span aria-labelledby="label">Accessibility Conformance Testing rules</span>
 ```

 Although this `input` element is not included in the accessibility tree, it is still [focusable](#focusable), hence users of assistive technologies can still interact with it by sequential keyboard navigation.
-This may result in confusing situations for such users!
+This may result in confusing situations for such users (and is in direct violation of [the fourth rule of ARIA (working draft)](https://www.w3.org/TR/using-aria/#fourth)).

 ```html
 <input type="text" aria-hidden="true" name="fname" />